 What is Bank On Pueblo County?

-Bank On Pueblo County is a collaboration between financial institutions, community-based organizations and local government to ensure that all residents have the opportunity to be financially healthy.
+Bank On Pueblo County is a collaboration between financial institutions, community-based organizations, and local government to ensure that all residents have the opportunity to be financially healthy by improving banking access.

-Together, we are connecting people to safe, affordable, and certified banking accounts.
-Our members also offer services and educational resources that help empower people and families to improve their financial capability, health and independence.
+Together, we are connecting people to safe, affordable, and functional, certified banking accounts.
+Our partners also offer services and educational resources that help empower people and families to improve their financial capability, health, and independence.